conan-io/conan-io.github.io/_posts/2016-08-04-Conan-virtual-environments:-Manage-your-C-and-C++-tools.markdown

 {% endhighlight %}

-6. You can deactivate the virtual environment with the ``deactivate`` script
+You can now deactivate the virtual environment with the ``deactivate`` script

 {% highlight bash %}